britfitzm/alx-system_engineering-devops/README.md

-This directory contains all the scripts and folders for the project 0x00 shell basics
+This directory contains the answers in script form to the tasks of 0x03 shell variables expansions